Cause marketing: History

 The United States Congress passed the Endangered Species Act on December 14, 1973.
 In response, 7-Eleven sold Endangered Species Cups, and donated one cent from the sale of each cup to the National Wildlife Federation.
 Donations from the program totaled $250,000, which the National Wildlife Federation used to purchase Bald Eagle habitat.
-The transfer of land to the U.S. Government and U.S. Fish and Wildlife Service took place on December 19, 1974 and came to be known as the Karl E. Mundt National Wildlife Refuge.
+The transfer of land to the U.S. Government and U.S. Fish and Wildlife Service took place on December 19, 1974, and came to be known as the Karl E. Mundt National Wildlife Refuge.

 In 1976, a cause marketing campaign was executed by means of a partnership between the Marriott Corporation and the March of Dimes.
 Marriott's objective was to generate cost-effective public relations and media coverage for the opening of their 200 acre family entertainment center, Marriott's Great America in Santa Clara, California.
-The March of Dimes's objective was to increase fundraising while motivating the collection of pledges by the program’s deadline.
+The March of Dimes's objective was to increase fundraising while motivating the collection of pledges by the program's deadline.
 The promotion was conducted simultaneously in 67 cities throughout the western United States.
 This cause marketing campaign and partnership raised an unprecedented $2.4 million, to become the most successful promotion in the history of Chapters West of the March of Dimes, while providing hundreds of thousands of dollars in free publicity and stimulating a 2.2 million person attendance, a regional theme park record, for the opening year of the Marriott entertainment complex.

 In 1979, in a Rosica, Mulhern & Associates campaign for Famous Amos cookies, Wally Amos became the national spokesperson for the Literacy Volunteers of America.

-In 1982, Nancy Brinker, founder of Susan G. Komen for the Cure was an early pioneer of cause marketing, allowing millions to participate in the fight against breast cancer through businesses that share Komen's commitment to end the disease.
+In 1982, Nancy Brinker, founder of Susan G. Komen for the Cure was an early pioneer of cause marketing, allowing millions to participate in the fight against breast cancer through businesses that shared Komen's commitment to end the disease.